 the end of day on 19 Jul 2019 (anywhere on Earth).
 Authors are encouraged

 to submit drafts that can be updated until the 19 Jul deadline.

 beginning of the title in the paper.

-As with the two previous Blocks & Beyond workshops, we plan to publish accepted papers as an IEEE workshop proceedings (not yet confirmed).
+As with the two previous Blocks & Beyond workshops, we will publish accepted papers as an IEEE workshop proceedings.
 Publication will require submitting an IEEE copyright form.

 All workshop participants (whether or not they have an accepted paper) are encouraged to present a demo and/or poster of their work during the workshop.
 Indicate your desire to present by submitting a 1 to 2 paragraph abstract to the DemosPosters track of the Easy Chair Blocks and Beyond 2019 workshop submission site.
 These will be accepted on a rolling basis between Fri 16 Aug 2019 and Fri 20 Sep 2019 .
 Abstracts will be quickly reviewed by the organizing committee.
 Accepted abstracts will appear on the workshop website but not in the IEEE proceedings.